All Products

 export model_config_file="triton-vllm/model.json"

-2. Run the following command to deploy an inference service:
+2. Deploy the inference service:

 arena serve triton \